Why Send a Thank You After Interview Email?

 Additionally, the company’s mission of helping anyone become a world-class financial analyst really resonates with me, and I’d be excited to help support that mission.

 Once again, thanks for your time and consideration.
-If there’s any additional information I can provide you with to help in your decision, please let me know.
+If there’s any additional information I can provide you with to help with your decision, please let me know.

 Approach to Writing the Follow-up Email